nachito-schon/nuka-cola-landing-page/README.md

 The main goal of this project is for me to learn **Bootstrap**.

+Layout was previously designed with **Figma**.
 I wanted to achieve a **modern landing page** design, with a nice hero section, a navigation bar with a menu that turns to drop-down in mobile screens, a couple "features" sections and a footer.

 Of course, layout is fully responsive.